mlwin-de/BenchEmbedd/README.md

 Change the variable GIT_SYSTEM_USERNAME to your username on HOBBIT gitlab and the variable SYSTEM_NAME to the name of your GitLab System repository.

 #### Debug your System locally
-   *note actually checks benchmark and system, need to edit the code here for more specific testing.
+   Run checkHealth() to test your system.
+Note that the code in SystemAdapter.java decides which system will be used.

       $ mvn -Dtest=BenchmarkTest#checkHealth test

 #### Benchmark the System online

 To upload the System as a docker image you need to create the docker image, test it locally and push it to the repository using the following commands:

-*note need to change the code s.t. there is a system-test and system-build-image method to only check and build the system not the whole benchmark.

-build docker images:
+build docker system image:

-    $ mvn -Dtest=BenchmarkTest#buildImages surefire:test
+    $  mvn -Dtest=BenchmarkTest#buildSystemImage surefire:test

 test-dockerized-system: